sobaee/dict2mdx/README.md

 If requirements are met and all dependencies are ready, your conversion will run smoothly and your .mdx dictionary will be ready, to be used by Multi-dictionaries viewers (ex.
 Bluedict, Mdict, Golden Dict desktop, etc).

 Thanks to 4pda guy who made a primary version of this automatic bash script who inspired me to update this script and make it more useful.

+Thanks to the developers of Pyglossary and mdict-utils.

+Download this modified ready version of Pyglossary, with octopus_mdict_source.py added and setup.py fixed, so after decompression of this zip file, you can do: "python setup.py install" to install pyglossay and it will work perfectly: https://drive.google.com/open?id=1foGOqZGtbVgG65zlEk2hXMPXKSQyNuIX